 Before we’ve had the chance to even get reacquainted with them, Elsa receives her call to adventure, which sends our heroes on a journey north to the Enchanted Forrest.
 In doing so, they discover what secrets of the past mean for the future of Arendelle, Anna, and Elsa.

 While I do like where Anna and Elsa end up as character at the end of the film (kind of), the path to getting there feels rushed and sometimes forced.

 A bright spot, of course, is Kristoff, who’s been trying so hard to support Anna in her goals, conveyed hilariously in his song “Lost in the Woods”.

 And then there’s Olaf.
 Love him or hate him, the naïve and gullible snowman is just as annoying as ever.
 Olaf, as always, gets the most laughs from kids in the audience because, as I’ve discovered, he is one.
 He’s an annoying, inquisitive, unpredictable four-year-old who chimes in when he shouldn’t and is innocent in his quirkiness.

 I think sometimes we forget that animated movies aren’t made just for adults, if at all.
 They are written for kids too, and no character is written more for the child and child-at-heart than Olaf.

 Let’s be honest.
-Idina Menzel can elevate any song on her own.
+Idina Menzel can probably elevate any song on her own.
 She’s that good, and she doesn’t disappoint in her second turn as Elsa either.